From axion quality and naturalness problems to a high-quality $\mathbb{Z}_{N}$ QCD relaxion: Acknowledgements

 \section{Acknowledgements}

-We thank Kfir Blum for useful discussions.
+We thank Kfir Blum for useful discussions, as well as Javi Serra, Stelzl Stefan, and Andreas Weiler for critical comments on an early version of this work.
 AB and GP acknowledge MITP and the Aspen Center for Physics for their hospitality and support where the part of the work was performed.
 The work of AB is supported by the Azrieli foundation.
 The work of JE was supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan, and by the JSPS KAKENHI Grant Numbers 21H05451 and 21K20366.
 The work of GP is supported by grants from BSF-NSF, Friedrich Wilhelm Bessel research award, GIF, ISF, Minerva, SABRA Yeda-Sela WRC Program, the Estate of Emile Mimran, and the Maurice and Vivienne Wohl Endowment.